 - Mini chocolate chips

-How to Make this Peanut Butter Coconut Balls Recipe
+How to Make Coconut Peanut Butter Balls

 - Grind the oats and flax seed.
 In a blender or food processor, add rolled oats and pulse until the flakes are about half the size.
 Transfer the ground oats to a large mixing bowl.
 Add the flax seeds to the blender, pulsing to grind them so that they are fairly fine.